Entertainment in Oxford and Oxfordshire

 There’s always something going on in Oxfordshire – from world-class concerts and festivals to fantastic art exhibitions to small community events.

-Oxfordshire is home to some of the best theatres in the county.
+Oxfordshire is home to some of the best theatres and art spaces in the county.
 The New Theatre Oxford hosts some of the biggest shows and names; from comedy shows to operas, there is something for everyone.
-The Old Fire Station presents quality art aimed at adults which take a risk, asks a question and entertains; the North Wall Arts Centre is an arts centre for live music, theatre and film screenings with an emphasis on new and innovative art.
-The Players Theatre is the only dedicated theatre in Thame and features in-house productions, plays and pantomime.
+The North Wall Arts Centre is an arts centre for live music, theatre and film screenings with an emphasis on new and innovative art.
+With its changing programme of acclaimed exhibitions, exciting artist commissions, fun events and creative activities for all ages, Modern Art Oxford is one of the UK’s leading contemporary art spaces.